 Elif Aydoğdu Ağatekin was born in Ankara in 1977.
 She graduated from Anadolu University Fine Arts Faculty Department of Ceramics in 2000.
 After completing her M.A degree in 2002 at Anadolu University Social Sciences Institute Department of Ceramics she completed her Proficiency in Art Program in 2012 at Fine Arts Faculty Department of Ceramics with her dissertation titled Use of Waste Ceramics in the Art of Ceramics

-Bonnie Grace is a multidisciplinary artist working across drawing, ceramics, and printmaking.
+Generously sponsored by PotteryCrafts Bonnie Grace is a multidisciplinary artist working across drawing, ceramics, and printmaking.
 Her practice revolves around antiques and ceramics; investigating, dissecting, and translating these objects.
 Growing up surrounded by her mother’s antique business, Bonnie is inspired by the intricate patterns, diverse shapes, and the histories embedded in each object.
-Her ceramics offer a personal interpretation of traditi
+Her cerami

 Lisa Orr has been a studio potter for 40+ years.
 After completing an MFA at the NYSCC Alfred in 1992, she received a Fulbright, an MAAA/NEA and other grants to research ceramics and create films.
 Her work has been placed in numerous public and private collections.
 Currently refining an accessible smokeless wood kiln, she also teaches, lectures, and shows nationally and internationally.
 Permaculture meets ceram